srinivasreddych/cp-failures-alerts/README.md

 # cp-failures-alerts
-This solution will provide alerts on failures occured in AWS CodePipeline
+This solution will provide alerts on failures occured in AWS CodePipeline.
+By design, CodePipeline provides Action/Stage/Pipeline level events.
+Stage level events based invocation will be helpful in understanding failures on all actions within a stage and in any given stage within a pipeline.

 ## Commands to run: